DataDog/dd-agent-comp-experiments/doc/fx.md

 type provides struct {
     fx.Out
     Component
-    Endpoint server.Endpoint `group:"true"`
+    Endpoint server.Endpoint `group:"server"`
 }
 ```

 Here the `server` component's constructor will get, in `deps.Endpoints`, a slice of all `server.Endpoint` instances provided by other components -- in this case, by `todolist` and `users`.
-Value groups must be named, but typically there is only one group of a given type, so "true" makes an easy-to-remember, easy-to-read name.
+Value groups must be named, but typically there is only one group of a given type, so the choice of name isn't critical.
+Using the name of the package defining the type (in this case, `server`) is a good convention.

 # Day-to-Day Usage